Introduction to Python for Data Analysis: A Short Course

 - Input and output

-Day 2: Data processing and visualization
+Day 2: Data processing

 - Arrays: fast, scalable, fantastic

 - Writing a CSV file

 Day 3: Data visualization

 - The basics: scatter plots, lines, error bars, and bar charts